mdp-toolkit/mdp-docs/sphinx/source/tutorial_src/tutorial.rst

-  The complexities of arbitrary data flows are evenly split up between ``BiNode`` and ``BiFlow``: Nodes specify their data and target using a standartized interface, which is then interpreted by the flow (somewhat like a very primitive domain specific language).
-The alternative approach would have been to use specialised flow classes or container nodes for each use case, which ultimately comes down to a design decision.
-Of course you can (and should) still take that route if for some reson BiMDP is not an adequate solution for your problem.
+  The complexities of arbitrary data flows are evenly split up between ``BiNode`` and ``BiFlow``: Nodes specify their data and target using a standardized interface, which is then interpreted by the flow (somewhat like a very primitive domain specific language).
+The alternative approach would have been to use specialized flow classes or container nodes for each use case, which ultimately comes down to a design decision.
+Of course you can (and should) still take that route if for some reason BiMDP is not an adequate solution for your problem.

 - In addition to the standard array data, nodes can transport more data in a message dictionary (these are really just standard Python dictionaries,